koompi/vinsta/docs/installation-guide/koompi/README.md

 wget https://dev.koompi.org/iso/qcow/koompi-preinstalled-vm-1.tar.gz -O pre-images/koompi-preinstalled-vm-1.tar.gz
 tar -xzvf pre-images/koompi-preinstalled-vm-1.tar.gz
 ```
-<b>Note:</b>You need this disk image (KOOMPI Server) if you want to deploy a preinstalled virtual machine instead of creating a new one and going through the installation process.
+<b>Note:</b> You need this disk image (KOOMPI Server) if you want to deploy a preinstalled virtual machine instead of creating a new one and going through the installation process.

-<b>Note:</b>You can also download just the preinstalled disk image; there is no need to download the ISO if you do so.
+<b>Note:</b> You can also download just the preinstalled disk image; there is no need to download the ISO if you do so.
 Also refer to this link to learn more about `pre-image` folder: [Click me](https://github.com/koompi/vinsta/tree/main/pre-images)

-### Step 4: Start the Vinsta Server
+### Step 5: Start the Vinsta Server
 <b>Recommended:</b> Run the server as `sudo` since many server functions require elevated privileges:
 ```bash
 sudo bun start